lorierickson/hc_Terraform/Getting Started_edits.md

 To install Terraform, unzip the package and put the binary in a directory that is in your system's `PATH` environment variable.

 Verify installation success by typing `terraform version`.
-The output will show the Terraform version that you installed.
+The output for a successful installation shows the Terraform version.

 ```shell
 Terraform v0.14.7
 ```
-Now you can define and provision your infrastructure.

 ## Build infrastructure

+Now that you have Terraform installed, you can define and provision your infrastructure.

 We recommend that you create a new directory on your local machine and create Terraform configuration code inside it.
-Create a demo directory, and change to the new directory.
+For this guide, create a `terraform-demo` directory, and change to the new directory.

 ```shell
 $ mkdir terraform-demo
 $ cd terraform-demo
 ```

-Next, create a file for your Terraform configuration code.
+Next, create a file for your configuration code.
 The `.tf` extension indicates that this is a Terraform configuration file.

 ```shell
 $ touch main.tf
 ```

 Paste the following lines into the file and save it.
-The content of the configuration describes infrastructure objects.
+The content of this configuration describes the infrastructure objects that it will create.

 ```hcl
 provider "docker" {